CesiumGS/3d-tiles/TileFormats/Points/README.md

 ## Overview

 The _Point Cloud_ tile format enables efficient streaming of massive point cloud for 3D visualization.
-Each point is defined by a position and optional properties used to define its appearance, such as color and normal, and optional properties that defined application-specific metadata.
+Each point is defined by a position and optional properties used to define its appearance, such as color and normal, and optional properties that define application-specific metadata.

 ## Layout